Why it matters

 Grievance Mechanism Review

 Since 2020, we have undertaken a formal review of our grievance approach for our agricultural supply chain to better understand these challenges and to identify ways to strengthen our grievance process in line with the UNGPs.
-The review is being led by an organization with expertise in the UNGPs and grievance mechanisms, and we expect it to be completed in 2021.
-The review has examined (1) the best role for PepsiCo to play when grievances are presented; (2) how we can further encourage systematic grievance management and resolution throughout our supply chain and with peers; and (3) how we can best support the improvement of external grievance systems, such as the RSPO complaints mechanism.
-External stakeholder input, including from affected parties and civil society organizations, has played an important part of the review.
+The review was led by an organization with expertise in the UNGPs and grievance mechanisms, and completed in 2021.
+The review examined (1) the best role for PepsiCo to play when grievances are presented; (2) how we can further encourage systematic grievance management and resolution throughout our supply chain and with peers; and (3) how we can best support the improvement of external grievance systems, such as the RSPO complaints mechanism.
+External stakeholder input, including from affected parties and civil society organizations, played an important part of the review.